uerg/Docs.de-de/aspnet/mvc/overview/releases/mvc51-release-notes.md

 <a id="documentation"></a>
 ## <a name="documentation"></a>Dokumentation

-Lernprogramme und Weitere Informationen zu ASP.NET MVC 5.1 RTM sind von der Website für ASP.NET (https://www.asp.net) verfügbar.
+Lernprogramme und Weitere Informationen zu ASP.NET MVC 5.1 RTM stehen auf der Website für ASP.NET ( https://www.asp.net).

 <a id="new-features"></a>
 ## <a name="new-features-in-aspnet-mvc-51"></a>Neue Funktionen in ASP.NET MVC 5.1